 9. Describe what you'd ideally like to feel like all the time.
 10. What specific things are keeping you from feeling what you'd ideally like to feel like most of the time?
-11. 12.
-What do you think you can do to be a happier person?
+11. Are you happy with your relationships with others?
+12. What do you think you can do to be a happier person?